indimail/indimail-virtualdomains/.github/README-indimail.md

 `homedir/.qmaildashext`

-If there are several assignments for the same local address, qmail-lspawn will use the first one. local is interpreted without regard to case.
+If there are several assignments for the same local address, <b>qmail-lspawn</b> will use the first one. local is interpreted without regard to case.

 A wildcard assignment is a line of the form